DETESTS-Dis/DETESTS-Dis.github.io/_pages/evaluation.md

 {: style="text-align: justify;"}

-For both subtasks 1 and 2, we will use non-informative baselines that classify all instances as either the majority or the minority classes (all-ones and all-zeros).
-Furthermore, we also use a random classifier, a Term Frequency-Inverse Document Frequency (TFIDF) with Support Vector Machine (SVM), Fast Text embedding with SVM, and a fine-tuned BERT model (Cañete et al. 2020).
+For both subtasks 1 and 2, we will use non-informative baselines that classify all instances as either the majority or the minority classes ("BASELINE_all_ones" and "BASELINE_all_zeros").
+Furthermore, we also use a random classifier "BASELINE_random_classifier", a Term Frequency-Inverse Document Frequency (TFIDF) with Support Vector Classifier (SVC) "BASELINE_tfidf_svc", Fast Text embedding with SVC "BASELINE_fast_text_svc", and a fine-tuned BERT model (Cañete et al. 2020) "BASELINE_beto".
 The baselines and code to produce them can be found at [clic-ub/DETESTS-Dis](https://github.com/clic-ub/DETESTS-Dis) {: style="text-align: justify;"}

 # Results

 ## Task 1 with Hard Labels

 |   Rank |   | Run                        |   |    F1 |
 |:-------|---|:---------------------------|---|------:|